 Wedding & Funeral Celebrant Services

 Stories of A Lifetime LLC is owned and operated solely by Holly R. Miller.
-Holly is a Wedding and Funeral Celebrant and Life Tribute Professional who passionately believes that your love story and your life story deserve to be told.
+Holly is an ordained minister, Certified Celebrant, and Life Tribute Professional Writer who passionately believes that your love story and your life story deserve to be told.
 Holly works closely with clients to write and officiate a completely custom and personalized service that honors the love and the life being celebrated.
 In addition to officiating weddings and funerals, Holly offers custom Celebrant and writing services to help capture and celebrate your family’s most treasured lifetime events and stories.
-Please contact her to discuss the unique ways she can best serve you and your family.
+From vow renewal ceremonies to writing down your Grandma’s life stories, please contact Holly to discuss the unique ways she can best serve you and your family.

 The Story Behind the Stories